 Remember: Update your Dependents' Medical Coverage Information to avoid delays on your Dependent claims.
-Just log on to myunc.com (as identified on the back of your ID card) or call the phone number on the back of your ID card to update your COB information.
+Just log on to myuhc.com (as identified on the back of your ID card) or call the toll-free number on your ID card to update your COB information.
 You will need the name of your Dependent's other medical coverage, along with the policy number.